sipgate-io/sipgateio-sendfax-node/README.md

 ...
 ```

+The token should have the `sessions:fax:write` scope.
+For more information about personal access tokens visit our [website.](https://www.sipgate.io/rest-api/authentication#personalAccessToken)

 The `faxlineId` uniquely identifies the extension from which you wish to send your Fax.
 Further explanation is given in the section [Fax Extensions](#fax-extensions).

 Run the application: